mobizt/ESP-Mail-Client/README.md

 The Arduino devices that don't have on-board WiFi, the external Client library is needed and no additional setup required.

-In boards that have WiFi e.g. ESP32, ESP8266 and SAMD21 with built-in U-blox NINA-W102 module, the built-in client will be used by default.
+For boards that have WiFi e.g. ESP32, ESP8266 and SAMD21 with built-in U-blox NINA-W102 module, the built-in client will be used by default.

 To use custom (external) Client for such WiFi capable devices, the following macro should be defined in [**ESP_Mail_FS.h**](src/ESP_Mail_FS.h).